aslakjs/TDT4102/README.md

 - Master (Done):
   - Assignment 1 (Python to C++)
   - Assignment 2 (Loops/Vectors)
-    - Minor discrepancy in Task 6, assuming given solution to be flaud.
-    - Added .vscode

 - Dev (In Progress):
   - Assignment 3: